-1 H. Vanhanen, "NATO and Northern Europe: No Longer the Forgotten Flank", Carnegie Endowment for International Peace, 19 December 2023.
-2 T. Rostoks, "Latvia's Security and Transatlantic Relations: From Vilnius to Washington", Latvian Foreign and Security Policy Yearbook 2024, 3 NATO, "Estonia, Latvia and Lithuania strengthen airspace cooperation", 12 July 2023. https://www.nato.int/cps/en/natohq/news_217493.htm maritime presence in the future will further secure the region.
+&lt;sup>1 H. Vanhanen, "NATO and Northern Europe: No Longer the Forgotten Flank", Carnegie Endowment for International Peace, 19 December 2023.

+&lt;sup>2 T. Rostoks, "Latvia's Security and Transatlantic Relations: From Vilnius to Washington", Latvian Foreign and Security Policy Yearbook 2024, maritime presence in the future will further secure the region.
 Although some have cautioned against labelling the Baltic Sea as a 'NATO lake'4, it is currently NATO-dominated sea.
 With accession of Finland and Sweden, the maritime security of the region is significantly bolstered.
 However, there is still a Russian capability in the Baltic Sea Region, whose assets have not been entirely depleted in Ukraine, which includes nuclear weapons.
-Russia has aircraft based in Kaliningrad that have repeatedly conducted intercepts of NATO aircraft.5 The Russian navy possesses mines which could be deployed in both gray zone operations as well as an active war.6 Thus, though a 'NATO lake', the alliance is not without the risk of Russian aggression, even if unlikely.
-In a fragile environment, security all scenarios should be taken into consideration.
+Russia has aircraft based in Kaliningrad that have repeatedly conducted intercepts of NATO aircraft.
+The Russian navy possesses mines which could be deployed in both gray zone operations as well as an active war.6 Thus, though a 'NATO lake', the alliance is not without the risk of Russian aggression, even if unlikely.
+In a fragile security environment, all scenarios should be taken into consideration, and the Baltic states are all too aware of this.

+&lt;sup>3 NATO, "Estonia, Latvia and Lithuania strengthen airspace cooperation", NATO.int, 12 July 2023.

 Recent events in Estonia and Latvia in 2024 have seen hybrid operations carried out by Russian agents.
-7 The previous year suspicious damage to saw Balticconnector gas pipeline, which is located in Finnish waters, and to cables which belong to Elisa, an Estonian telecommunications company.
-Estonian Defence Minister along with seismologists, ruled out the possibility that these events were due to an explosion.8 4 See J. Pawalk, "No, Don't Call the Baltic a 'NATO' Lake", Rusi, 5 September 2023.
+The previous year saw suspicious damage to the Balticconnector gas pipeline, which is located in Finnish waters, and to cables which belong to Elisa, an Estonian telecommunications company.
+The Estonian Defence Minister along with seismologists, ruled out the possibility that these events were due to an explosion.
+8

-https://rusi.org/explore-ourresearch/publications/commentary/no-dont-call-baltic-nato-lake, though this is a term used by NATO defence planners.
+See J. Pawalk, "No, Don't Call the Baltic a 'NATO' Lake", Rusi, 5 September 2023.
+Though this is a term used by NATO defence planners.
 See also, J.R.
-Deni, "Is the Baltic Sea a NATO Lake", Carnegie Endowment for International Peace, 18 December 2023. https://carnegieendowment.org/2023/12/18/isbaltic-sea-nato-lake-pub-91263 The New Nordic Members Twenty Years On: The Contemporary Security Environment of the Baltic States Two Decades After Joining NATO Moving beyond the immediate Baltic Sea their presence will Region, strengthen the security of the Arctic Ocean.
+Deni, "Is the Baltic Sea a NATO Lake", Carnegie Endowment for International Peace, 18 December 2023.

+The New Nordic Members

+Twenty Years On: The Contemporary Security Environment of the Baltic States Two Decades After Joining NATO

+Moving beyond the immediate Baltic Sea their presence will Region, strengthen the security of the Arctic Ocean.
 NATO's border with Russia will cover from the Arctic Ocean to the Baltic Sea.
 Finland significantly strengthens border with Russia which stretches from the Baltic to the Arctic.
-It boasts one of the largest militaries among European NATO members, including one of the most robust artillery forces - a critical asset, as demonstrated by the indispensable role of artillery in Ukraine.9 Sweden's membership significantly strengthens the defence of the Baltic Sea as well as contributes significant air assets.
+It boasts one of the largest militaries among European NATO members, including one of the most robust artillery forces - a critical asset, as demonstrated by the indispensable role of artillery in Ukraine.9

+Sweden's membership significantly strengthens the defence of the Baltic Sea as well as contributes significant air assets.
 Finland will also add air assets to the Alliance, as well as coastal defence.
 Sweden's presence within NATO will allow for easier troop deployment to the Baltic states, in the event Russia would attempt an incursion.
+Sweden, which has the leading defence industry in the Nordic region would be capable of resupplying European arms arsenals which have dwindling stocks due to shipments to Ukraine.
+10 One of the largest benefits for the Baltic states is that with Finnish and Swedish membership in NATO, this signals a clear focus in security towards the northeast of Europe.

-Sweden, which has the leading defence industry in the Nordic 5 S. Wills, "Why BALTOPS Matter in a NATO Lake," Center for Maritime Strategy, 13 June 2023. https://centerformaritimestrategy.org/publications/ why-baltops-matters-in-a-nato-lake/ 6 S. Wills, "Why BALTOPS Matter in a NATO Lake," Center for Maritime Strategy, 13 June 2023. https://centerformaritimestrategy.org/publications/ why-baltops-matters-in-a-nato-lake/ 7 "Estonia thwarts Russian hybrid operation, arrests 10", Politico, 20 February 2024.
+S. Wills, "Why BALTOPS Matter in a NATO Lake", Center for Maritime Strategy, 13 June 2023.
+S. Wills, "Why BALTOPS Matter in a NATO Lake", Center for Maritime Strategy, 13 June 2023.

+&lt;sup>7 "Estonia thwarts Russian hybrid operation, arrests 10", Politico, 20 February 2024.

-https://www.politico.eu/article/estonia-thwarts-russian-hybrid-operation-arrests-10/ 8 ERR News, "Ministers: Balticconnector Pipeline Damage was Deliberate."
-10 October, 2023.
+&lt;sup>8 ERR News, "Ministers: Balticconnector Pipeline Damage was Deliberate", 10 October, 2023.